Phenomenological Motivation for Gravitational Positivity Bounds: A Case Study of Dark Sector Physics: IV. Dark photons

 where $\alpha\simeq1/137$ denotes the fine-structure constant.
 Then, \eqref{pos5} implies a lower bound on $\epsilon$: from $\M_T$ we obtain

 while we obtain a stronger constraint from $\M_L$ as

 These bounds \eqref{Tbound1} and \eqref{Lbound1} are plotted in FIG.~\ref{fig:limitt1}.
-The bound \eqref{Lbound1} also shows the existence of {\it a lower bound on $m_{A'}$} for given $\epsilon$ and $\Lambda$ (this bound applies to massive dark photons only, so massless dark photons are free from this constraint).
+The bound \eqref{Lbound1} also shows the existence of {\it a lower bound on $m_{A'}$} for given $\epsilon$ and $\Lambda$.
+Note that \eqref{Lbound1} only applies to the massive dark photon case.
 The origin of the lower bound on $m_{A'}$ is the suppression factor $(m_{A'}/m_W)^2$ contained in $B^{(2)}_\text{L,non-grav}$.
 This factor appears because longitudinal modes of dark photons are decoupled from W-bosons in the limit $m_{A'}\to0$.

 We have neglected QCD contributions so far.
 Since the QCD scale is lower than the electroweak scale, it may give relevant contributions to $B^{(2)}_\text{non-grav}$.
 Indeed, QCD effects, particularly the Pomeron exchange, provide the leading contribution to $B^{(2)}_\text{non-grav}$ in the Standard Model analysis of \cite{Aoki:2021ckh}.
 If we extend the analysis to transversely polarized dark photons simply by multiplying the factor $\epsilon$ to the coupling between photon and Pomeron, the bound \eqref{Tbound1} is slightly relaxed as $\epsilon\gtrsim10^{-13}$ for $\Lambda\sim1$ TeV.